You don't have to trust us

 The network doesn't lie.
 Your browser's Network tab shows every byte sent to the server.
 If a field contains ENC:... ciphertext, that's what the server received.
 No server-side process can change what your browser sent.

-1. Receives the plaintext from the app via postMessage
+- Receives the plaintext from the app via

-3. Encrypts it independently using the standard CE parameters
+postMessage - Encrypts it independently using the standard CE parameters and its own key

-5. Monitors all outgoing requests — scans every request body for registered plaintext strings or non-whitelisted content
+- Monitors all outgoing requests — scans every request body for plaintext leaks or non-whitelisted content

 This catches everything:

-App sends plaintext in a request?
-The extension has the plaintext in its registry — it sees the match in the raw request body.
+App sends plaintext?
+The extension sees the match in the raw request body.
 Red X.

 App encrypts with a different key?
-The ciphertext won't match the extension's independently derived version.
+The ciphertext won't match the extension's version.
 Red X.

 App sends data to an undeclared domain?
-The Content-Security-Policy header restricts connect-src to declared domains.
-The browser itself blocks it.
+Apps can set a Content-Security-Policy header restricting connect-src to declared domains.
+When present, the browser itself blocks undeclared requests.

 Not a trust exercise — a math check.
-The extension re-derives the expected ciphertext and confirms the app produced it correctly.
+The extension derives the expected ciphertext independently and confirms the app produced it correctly.
 If anything doesn't match, you see it immediately.